Connections on non-abelian Gerbes and their Holonomy: Introduction

-This equivalence arises by realizing that the transport functor $\holo(g_{\alpha\beta})$ from the descent data of a transport 2-functor corresponds -- in the present situation -- to an $S^1$-bundle with connection over the two-fold intersection of an open cover.
-After generalizing open covers to surjective submersions, this $S^1$-bundle, together with the bundle morphisms from the descent data, reproduce exactly Murray's definition \cite{murray} of a bundle gerbe.
+Bundle gerbes have been introduced by Murray \cite{murray}.
+The equivalence arises by realizing that the transport functor $\holo(g_{\alpha\beta})$ in the descent data corresponds in the present situation to an $S^1$-bundle with connection.

-III.)
-Let $H$ be a Lie group and let $\mathrm{AUT}(H)$ be the associated Lie 2-group from (Ib).
-Now we consider transport 2-functors whose target is the monoidal category $\hbitor$ of smooth manifolds with commuting free and transitive $H$-actions from the left and from the right, considered as a 2-category $\mathcal{B}(\hbitor)$.
-We show that there is a canonical equivalence of 2-categories
+\item Let $H$ be a Lie group and let $\mathrm{AUT}(H)$ be the automorphism 2-group of $H$.
+It has a monoidal functor $\AUT(H) \to \hbitor$ to the monoidal category of $H$-bitorsors.
+Delooping yields a 2-functor